With her professors' support, first-year student Julia Rodes thrives in medical school.

-MUSC will host the Inclusion to Innovation Summit: Diverse Pathways to Organizational Excellence in November 2017.
+MUSC hosted the Inclusion to Innovation Summit: Diverse Pathways to Organizational Excellence in November 2017.

 MUSC students donate about 16,000 hours of volunteer service to our community annually.
 Since 1993, more than 9,500 MUSC students have donated 330,000 hours to about 125 local organizations.
 At today’s value of $23.07 for every volunteer hour, that’s more than $7.6 million that MUSC students have given back to Charleston.